-For the last decade+ I have thought about work flexibility six ways to Sunday—coaching hundreds of women as they prepare to approach their employers about a non-traditional work structure.
-You can never gather enough strategies and solutions—and I was happy to discover an excellent take-away from the 85 Broads “Jam Session” designed to help women “Get the Flexibility You Want”.
+Since 2002 I’ve thought about work flexibility six ways to Sunday—coaching hundreds of women as they prepare to approach their employers about a non-traditional work structure.
+You can never gather enough strategies and solutions—and the best advice I ever heard was from an Ellevate Network “Jam Session” designed to help women “Get the Flexibility You Want”.

 The discussion leader was Katie Donovan of Equal Pay Negotiations, who advises women to develop a strong case supporting their value to the company.
 Her nifty “NAARC” acronym is a well-crafted template for organizing the pitch to your employer: